 Conscious of the presence of the Holy Spirit in all human cultures, our Sisters strive to bring the deepest values of their Christian faith into dialogue with those of our multicultural and pluralist society.
 (Constitutions, p 24).
 They do this in a variety of ways.

-Sisters reach out also through Living Waters Christian Meditation Centre which offers support for those seeking the peace of inner silence.
+Our Sisters founded the Living Waters Christian Meditation Centre that is now under lay leadership.
+It offers support for those seeking the peace of inner silence.
 Living Waters is a teaching centre for people of all faiths and a haven for weary pilgrims on the journey of life.

-Other spiritual ministries include enhancing liturgies through music and art, and supporting apostolic groups such as St Vincent de Paul and Cursillo.
+Other spiritual ministries include enhancing liturgies through music and art and supporting apostolic groups such as St Vincent de Paul.